rodrigopaco1986/simple-daterange-picker/README.md

     }
 ```

-Additionally, you can pass a string with default date range to use in the component.
+Also, you can pass a string with default date range to use in the component.
 If no value is passed, TODAY value is set as default.

+Additionally we added a custom date range picker that allows user to specify the column to order by with its value and as well as in the case of a joined table to prevent ambiguous mysql error, you can specify the actual table name to know the actual column you are referring to.
+this takes, the column to check the date range picker and as well as the column to order by with the asc/desc direction

 ```php
  use Rpj\Daterangepicker\Daterangepicker;